 No matter what it’s called, comprehensive sexuality education empowers all young people to know, demand and protect their rights.
 The importance of sexuality education has been recognized by numerous international agreements, including the 2030 Agenda for Sustainable Development and the Political Declaration on HIV and AIDS.

-- These programmes reduce risky behaviours: About 62 per cent of programmes had a positive effect on at least one behavioural or biological outcome, such as increased condom use or reduced unplanned pregnancies
+In fact, these programmes reduce risky behaviours: About two thirds of evaluations show reductions in targeted risky behaviours.
+About 60 per cent of programmes had a positive effect on at least one behavioural or biological outcome, such as increased condom use or reduced unplanned pregnancies.

 What is UNFPA doing?